Liverpool news: Jurgen Klopp hopeful of quick Alex Oxlade-Chamberlain recovery after training return | Goal.com

 Oxlade-Chamberlain was expected to miss all of the 2018-19 campaign as a result, but he returned to light training on Christmas Eve.

-And having shown no reaction, Klopp says some competitive outings this term is not beyond the realms of possibility.
+And having shown no adverse reaction, Klopp says some competitive outings this term is not beyond the realms of possibility for the ex-Arsenal man.

 “Best news," said Klopp ahead of the Premier League visit of Arsenal on Saturday.
 "He started going on pitch and from first step it looked completely normal.